git-df/dotnet-MyNotifications/README.md

 ## Getting Started

 ### Prerequisites
-- .NET Core SDK 8
-- Docker
+- Docker and Docker Compose installed on your machine.

 ### Installation